 Understanding Default File Naming and File Extensions for Images

-ePublisher does not assign file names to images that are imported by reference.
+ePublisher does not assign file names to images that are inserted using links.
 For these images, ePublisher preserves the original file names.
-For images directly included in a source document, ePublisher assigns a default file name for each generated image by applying the following default naming rule:
+For images directly inserted into a source document, ePublisher assigns a default file name for each generated image by applying the following default naming rule:

 The parts of the default naming rule are defined as follows:

 Identifies the name of the source document without the file extension.